Sturmflut/sturmflut.github.io/_posts/2015-07-04-mediatek-details-partitions-and-preloader.markdown

 | `CMD_PWR_READ16` | 0xc6 | Read 16 bits of data from the power management controller interface memory
 | `CMD_PWR_WRITE16` | 0xc7 | Write 16 bits of data to the power management controller interface memory

+The Download Agent step is necessary because this way the Flash Tool can always send a current version for the exact hardware version that's being used.

 The UART has no possibility to detect if the physical line is powered, so it just sends the string `READY` and hopes that it gets an eight byte token back.
 If it does, it assumes that the tool is present.